microsoft/aoai-logging-with-apim/APIM.md

 ## Backends

-We can use [backends](https://learn.microsoft.com/azure/api-management/backends?tabs=bicep) to manage AOAI accounts.
-Backend supports specifying headers, so we can use the named value to set AOAI key for each backend.
-Add ``openai`` as part of the base address.
+We can use [backends](https://learn.microsoft.com/azure/api-management/backends?tabs=bicep) to manage the Logging Web App.
+Add ``aoai`` at the end as we use this part to create AOAI request.

 ![Backend](/assets//backend.png)